pierluigicostanzocg/GDSC6/README.md

 # Solution
 ### Our solution is built upon four key pillars, each playing a crucial role in its effectiveness:

-**1) Data Chunking:** We create data chunks with random lengths, optimizing the processing of information.
+**1) Data Augmentation Chunking:** We created a custom function for chunking the audio files with random lengths and position, to diversify and optimize the flow of information during training - as an augmentation technique.

-**2) Balanced Dataset:** A balanced dataset is generated from these chunks in an efficient manner, ensuring fair representation of different data points.
+**2) Balanced Dataset:** The training dataset has been balanced with a generator for ensuring fair representation of different audio instances for each classes.

-**3) Predictive Analysis:** For each audio, we conduct predictions by dividing it into maximum possible chunks of 11 seconds with 2-second steps.
-The final prediction is determined by selecting the class with the highest value.
+**3) Inference:** At inference time, each audio divided into a maximum possible chunks of 11 seconds with 2-second time steps.
+The final prediction is determined by selecting the class with the highest score value.

-**4) Simpler Model Training:** To prevent overfitting, we train on a simpler model, striking the right balance between complexity and generalization.
-Our model has 8 layers out of possible 12.
+**4) Simpler Model Training:** To prevent overfitting, we reduced the complexity of the AST model to a simpler one via model pruning layer technique.
+It ensure a better generalization.
+The standard AST model has 12 Multi-Head attention layers which we reduce it to 8.

 ### Getting started
 ____________________